The Kees & Claire Hut

 Provided at Kees and Claire Hut:

-- Four 2-burner propane cooktops, complete with supplies and equipment for cooking and dining, such as pots, plates, utensils, mugs, glasses, bodums and tea pots
+- Four 2-burner propane cooktops, complete with supplies and equipment for cooking and dining, such as pots, plates, utensils, mugs, glasses, bodums and tea pots.
+(Personal cookstoves are not to be used within the hut)

 Items to bring to Kees and Claire Hut: